dmbarbour/glas/docs/GlasCLI.md

 ## Configuration

-The `GLAS_CONF` environment variable should specify a configuration file, usually in the [glas init language (".gin")](GlasInitLang.md).
-If undefined, we'll use an OS-specific default such as `"~/.config/glas/conf.gin"` in Linux or `"%AppData%\glas\conf.gin"` on Windows.
-If this configuration file doesn't exist, users may be asked to create one via `glas --config init` or similar.
+The `GLAS_CONF` environment variable should specify an initial configuration file with a file extension and associated syntax understood by the 'glas' executable.
+If the environment variable is not defined, we'll try an OS-specific default such as `"~/.config/glas/conf.g"` in Linux or `"%AppData%\glas\conf.g"` on Windows.
+If the configuration file doesn't exist, users may be asked to create one, perhaps via `glas --config init`.

 Configurations are modular.
-A user's configuration will generally reference a community or company 'distribution' then apply overrides relevant to user-specific preferences, authorities, and resources.
-The full configuration namespace might be very large, but this can be mitigated by lazy loading and evaluation.
+A typical user's configuration will generally extend a community or company configuration from DVCS, overriding a few definitions for user preferences, projects, authorities, or resources.
+The community configuration may define a massive library of applications and reusable application components.
+This is mitigated by lazy loading and caching.

-In addition to defining a massive application-layer module system, a configuration will define ad-hoc properties to configure the runtime.
+In addition to defining a applications, the configuration will define runtime options.

-* *persistent database and cache* - Glas applications are well suited for orthogonal persistence, but if we want persistence we'll also need to configure storage locations.
-This must be runtime specific, because a runtime only recognizes some databases.
+* *persistent database and cache* - Glas applications are well suited for orthogonal persistence, but we'll need to configure this.
-* *access to host resources* - Applications won't directly reference host resources, but instead reference configured filesystem 'roots', network interfaces by name, clocks, and FFI libraries.
-This is useful for both mirroring and sandboxing.
+* *reference host resources* - most effects APIs (network, filesystem, clock, FFI, etc.) will have some indirection through the configuration when binding resources.
-* *mirroring* - It is convenient to configure a distributed runtime to run distributed applications.
-This will also impact how host resources are referenced.
+* *mirroring* - it's easiest to define a distributed application in context of a distributed runtime environment.
-* *logging, profiling, assertions* - Applications may contain annotations for features with static 'channels' that can be enabled, disabled, or otherwise configured.
-Obviously, the configuration would determine what's actually enabled.
-This should be application specific.
+* *logging, profiling, assertions* - enable and disable channels, redirect streams, random sampling, max counts, etc..
-* *application environment* - instead of a runtime directly providing access to OS environment variables, it can let the configuration intervene.
+* *application environment* - instead of directly providing access to OS environment variables, it can let the configuration intervene.
-* *RPC registries* - Applications may publish and subscribe to remote procedure call (RPC) 'objects'.
-The configuration specifies a registry where objects are published or discovered.
-A composite registry can filter and route RPC objects based on metadata, and can also rewrite metadata, providing an effective basis for security.
+* *RPC registries* - publish and subscribe to remote 'objects', routing and filtering smaller registries for security.

-Many configuration options will be application specific.
-This is supported by allowing the configuration to access ad-hoc `settings.*` defined in the application namespace when evaluating these options.
-The configuration may also have access to OS environment variables and other cacheable properties.
+Many configuration options, such as logging, will be application specific.
+This is supported indirectly: the application defines `settings.*`, and these are made accessible as implicit parameters when evaluating some expressions in the configuration.
+Similarly, configuration options such as network interfaces and clocks may be mirror specific.

+All configuration options are ultimately runtime specific.
+Runtimes must document which configuration names they recognize, their expected types, and their meaning.
+Of course, in practice we'll develop de-facto standards across 'glas' implementations.
+To support a more adaptive configuration, a runtime can potentially supply some stable information about itself through the `sys.*` namespace.

 *Note:* There is a tradeoff between flexibility and tooling.
-For example, it is more convenient to develop `glas --db` or `glas --cache` tools if we don't need to know application settings.
+For example, it is inconvenient to develop general `glas --db` or `glas --rpc` tools if persistence and RPC are application specific.

 ## Application Module Namespace

 At the toplevel, applications and application-layer modules will generally be defined under `module.*`.
 In case of `glas --run cli.opname` we'd be looking for `module.cli.opname` in the configuration.
-The 'module' prefix is mostly to prevent name collisions between modules and configuration options.
+The 'module' prefix prevents accidental name collisions between modules and configuration options.
+Dependencies can be localized, i.e. `"import math"` might refer to different modules in context of compiling different applications.
+But aside from conventions for compilation flags, we'll usually favor consistent names within a community.

-However, this isn't a 'flat' namespace.
-Users will have sufficient means to control scope of a module's dependencies, i.e. such that "foo" might refer to `module.foo` in one case and `module.xyzzy.bar` in another.
-It is feasible to support 'private' utility modules shared between a subset of public modules.
-In addition to simplifying integration of modules from multiple communities, this lets us parameterize modules, or compile the same modules under multiple conditions.

 ### RPC Registry Configuration